World markets: Volatility uncorked

 Market reactions to spikes in volatility have mostly tended to mirror “risk off” moves, with lower stocks and lower bond yields.
 The following graphic shows how markets have reacted since the selloff began on Feb.
 1.

-Valentin Marinov, head of G10 FX Strategy at Credit Agricole, said he and his team had spent Tuesday morning analysing why the foreign exchange moves had not been wilder.
+Valentin Marinov, head of G10 FX Strategy at Credit Agricole, said he and his team had spent Tuesday morning analyzing why the foreign exchange moves had not been wilder.

 He said he believed the relatively smaller role of platforms like exchange traded funds versus stock markets had ensured better liquidity was available and held back rising volatility in foreign exchange markets.